ronsala/restaranter-frontend/notes/dev-log.md

   let menu = useSelector(state => selectMenuByRestaurantId(state, props.restaurantId))
 ```

-Is called in MenuContainer before menu data has been fetched.
+is called in MenuContainer before menu data has been fetched.

+Used a different approach, manipulating the store data in MenuContainer to get the props for Menu.